d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

   accessing the GUI at `localhost:6789/rabbitmq`.
 After login, the dead letter queue can be found at Queues &rarr;
   deadLetterQueue &rarr; Get message.

-## Check that links to external webpages are working
-- [ ] Go to the frameworks/upload page and check that the link to WWF Pathway to Paris is still working as intended.

 ## Check that the main branch has no sonar issues
 - [ ] Go to the sonar report summary of the main branch and verify that there are no sonar findings.
-If there are sonar findings fix them.
+If there are sonar findings, either fix them directly or bring them up for discussion with the team.

 ## Conclusion

-- [ ] After updating all components check if everything still works
 - [ ] The new version is deployed to a dev server using this branch
     - [ ] It's verified that this version actually is the one deployed (check gitinfo for branch name and commit id!)
     - [ ] It's verified that everything seems to be working fine by manually using the website
-    - [ ] All implemented Social Logins have been tested manually in the UI
 - [ ] This template and the internal wiki page have been updated to reflect the latest state of tasks required and known issues with upgrades
 - [ ] The Merge Request commit message needs to contain 'manual maintenance' to satisfy the CI maintenance check in future commits

 # Review (to be completed by the reviewer)

-- [ ] The Github Actions (including Sonarqube Gateway and Lint Checks) are green.
-This is enforced by Github.
+- [ ] The GitHub Actions (including Sonarqube Gateway and Lint Checks) are green.
+This is enforced by GitHub.
-- [ ] A peer-review has been executed
-  - [ ] The code has been manually inspected by someone who did not implement the feature
+- [ ] The changes have been peer-reviewed by someone who did not implement them
 - [ ] The PR actually implements what is described above
 - [ ] Documentation is updated as required
 - [ ] The automated deployment is updated if required